Master plans overview

 Dynamics 365 for Finance and Operations has evolved into purpose-built applications to help you manage specific business functions.
 For more information about these changes, see Dynamics 365 Licensing Guide.

 Use various master plans to support your company's daily working operations, simulate different planning strategies that you want to monitor, and implement a company policy, such as a policy about internal performance or customer satisfaction.

 You can configure master plans on the Master plans page.

 There are two types of plans:

 - Static plan – The master planning calculation uses the current data to generate a net requirements plan.
-This plan remains unchanged until the next time that you run master planning.
-It is an operating plan that various company personnel, such as a purchaser or production planner, can use to base their decisions on and perform their daily tasks and activities.
+This plan remains unchanged until the next time that you run master planning or manually change the plan.
+This is an operating plan that various company personnel, such as a purchaser or production planner, can use to base their decisions on and perform their daily activities.